Lendude/php-short-array-syntax-converter/README.md

 You can add the `-w` switch if you want to override the original file with the converted code.

+You can add the `-p` switch to indicate you are converting a patch file.
+This will output a file with `-array-reroll` added to the original file name.

 If you want the script to process PHP files with short open tags (`<?`) as well, you need to make sure that the [`short_open_tag`](http://php.net/manual/ini.core.php#ini.short-open-tag) setting is enabled in your `php.ini` file.

 In case of any error, an error message is written to STDERR and the script exits with a return code of 1.